|

 - a written invitation (original) issued by the host organization, a

-and the certificate on establishment of such organization from the relevant
+the certificate on establishment of such organization from the relevant Register

-Register issued by a state authority in accordance with the national
+issued by a state authority in accordance with the national legislation;

 (m) for persons visiting for burial ceremonies: